Fantasy NASCAR Similar Track Guide

 Sonoma, Watkins Glen, COTA and the Chicago Street Course

-“Rovals” are generally unique tracks.
-I would focus on studying overall track history first and then overall recent road course racing prowess.
+Focus on studying Charlotte Roval track history first, and then overall recent road course racing prowess.

 Chicago Street Course